omnetpp/omnetpp/samples/database/README.txt

 Performance: I have observed that with MyISAM tables and INSERT DELAYED, the performance drop with cMySQLOutputVectorManager was almost unnoticeable (less than 5%) compared to file output.
-Measurements were done with the Token Ring model, on XP, with MySQL 4.1 running on the *same* machine.
+Measurements were done with the Token Ring model, on Windows XP, with MySQL 4.1 running on the *same* machine.

 Directory contents:
   - C++ sources (.cc/h) for the above classes;
   - the sql/ subdirectory contains SQL scripts to create the necessary database tables;
-  - example1/ configures the Token Ring model to read configuration (module parameters) from the database, and write output scalars and vectors there;
+  - example1/ configures the Token Ring model to read module parameters from the database, and write output scalars and vectors there;
   - example2/ demonstrates cMySQLNetBuilder, and builds a network with a topology coming from the database.
 An SQL script to fill the database with the topology info (nodes and links) is provided.